aychan/basicWebsiteTemplate/README.md

 https://www.w3schools.com/html/default.asp (basic html)

+Git & Git Bash (So you can be like a real #coder) https://git-for-windows.github.io <-- download this

 (you can google css w3school)

 *NOTE: sometimes it is difficult to figure out what you need because starting out you don't know how to really ask a question or google something.
 Just let me know if you have trouble with that and i can help out.